khn-ar/spacex-project/README.md

 for a competitor company to bid against Space X for a rocket launch.

 ## Problems we want to solve
-Knowing how much a launch is going to cause in advance, so a company can outbid competitors, and whether the first stage can be reused.
+Knowing how much a launch is going to cost in advance, so a company can outbid competitors, and whether the first stage can be reused.

 ## Summary of methodologies